About Us - Faculty

 Visiting Professor, Department of Psychiatry and Biobehavioral Sciences, David Geffen School of Medicine, UCLA

-Senior Research Scientist, Cousins Center for Psychoneuroimmunology, UCLA Semel Institute for Neuroscience and Human Behavior
+Senior Research Scientist, Cousins Center for Psychoneuroimmunology, UCLA Neuropsychiatric Institute

 Research Interests